vigour-io/boilerplate-module/README.md

 [Repo Naming Conventions](https://github.com/vigour-io/guidelines/blob/master/README.md#repo-naming-conventions)

-Try to be broing but concise with names `play-state-content`
+Try to be broing but concise with names `blend-state-content`
-- `play`, the product the module is part of
+- `blend`, the product the module is part of
 - `state`, the subtopic (state)
 - `content`, the specific funcitonality

-Extensions of modules always folow the same pattern e.g. `blend-state-content-brightcove` extends or replaces `play-state-content` This will keep reasoning about behaviours of modules simple for everyone
+Extensions of modules always folow the same pattern e.g. `blend-state-content-brightcove` extends or replaces `blend-state-content` This will keep reasoning about behaviours of modules simple for everyone

 --
 ###Installation